Locking in interest rates: What you need to know

 - Fixed rate products are primarily set based on the bond market.
 The price of bonds evolve according to the outlook for the economy in Canada, but also elsewhere such as in the U.S. Therefore, the BoC has an influence on fixed rates, but no real control over them.

-The chart below shows patterns in the and the BoC’s overnight rate.
+The chart below shows patterns in the 10-year Government of Canada bond and the BoC’s overnight rate.
 These patterns demonstrate the impact of market conditions on interest rates.
 Consumer debt levels, unemployment, housing and other similar economic factors all impact the overall risk in the economy and borrowing conditions.

 What does this mean for businesses?